Requesting a Vendor Risk Management (VRM) Review

 Why should I include Information Security in the process?

-Dartmouth's experts can evaluate security risks related to a vendor, a service to be provided, and any hardware or software being acquired.
+Dartmouth's experts can evaluate security risks related to a vendor or service.
 Areas of review commonly include:

 • information technology resource being acquired